GenericMappingTools/pygmt/doc/maintenance.md

 PyGMT is still undergoing rapid developement.
 All the API is subject to change until the v1.0.0 release.

-Basic policy for backward compatibility:
+Basic policy for backwards compatibility:

 - Any incompatible changes should go through the deprecation process below.
 - Incompatible changes are allowed in major and minor releases, not in patch